Skip to content

 one caveat with mypy is that you have to pass it the --python-executable flag with the path to python executable in the environment you want to run it on, otherwise it can't find helpful things like stub files.

-However, over time, packages get updated, either to introduce new features or fix bugs and security issues.
-Pipx provides the following commands to update a specfic package or update all installed packages.
+However, over time, packages get updated, either to introduce new features or fix bugs and security issues. pipx provides the following commands to update a specfic package or update all installed packages.

 pipx upgrade PACKAGE_NAME